• People

 To the extent permitted by the applicable law of your jurisdiction, in relation to your personal information, you may request:

-In addition to the foregoing, if you are located in the European Economic Area (“EEA”), to the extent permitted by applicable law, in relation to your personal information, you may request:
+In addition to the foregoing, to the extent permitted by applicable law, in relation to your personal information, you may request:

 To help protect your privacy and maintain security, we may take steps to verify your identity before granting you access to your information.